trondvat/blackjack/README.md

   3. Select the blackjack-main folder you just extracted and create project.

-  4. You need the JavaFX SDK, so follow these steps: https://www.jetbrains.com/help/idea/javafx.html
+  4. JavaFX SDK is needed, follow these steps: https://www.jetbrains.com/help/idea/javafx.html

         - after downloading the SDK, skip "Create a new project" and proceed straight to "Add the JavaFX library"

         - for the "Add VM options", try to Run the app.java file (to failure) once first.

   5. Run App.java

-  6. Have fun